ekoindia/openapi-spec/markdown/README.md

 > **Credit Card Bill Payment Flow:**
 > - Activate the service for your agent by calling the Activate Service for Agent API with service_code = 63.
-> - Utilize DMT's APIs to perform actions such as customer creation, customer verification, and recipient addition.
+> - Onboard and verify the customer.
+> - Use Domestic Money Transfer APIs to add recipient.
 > - Complete the credit card bill payment process by providing the necessary details through the payment API.